Control and monitor multiple RTL-SDR command line tools from the comfort of your web browser.

 Features

-• Multi-Mode Operation — Seamlessly switch between pager decode, RTL_433, and RTL_TCP modes
+• Multi-Mode Operation — Seamlessly switch between pager decode (multimon-ng), rtl_433, and rtl_tcp modes

 • Real-Time WebSocket Updates — Live data streaming to your browser